verhovsky/books-futures-explained/src/4_pin.md

 2. Getting a `&mut T` to a pinned pointer requires unsafe if `T: MustStay`.
 In other words: requiring a pinned pointer to a type which is `MustStay` prevents the _user_ of that API from moving that value unless it choses to write `unsafe` code.

-3. Pinning does nothing special with that memory like putting it into some "read only" memory or anything fancy.
+3. Pinning does nothing special with memory allocation like putting it into some "read only" memory or anything fancy.
 It only tells the compiler that some operations on this value should be forbidden.

 4. Most standard library types implement `CanMove`.
 The same goes for most "normal" types you encounter in Rust. `Futures` and `Generators` are two exceptions.